If all your applications will only be used with the same monitor and resolution, there is no benefit in using automatic form resizing.

 The code currently specifies a 'base resolution' of 800*600 though that can be changed to any resolution that suits your needs.

-It actually means that my base form size in design view is such that if I did use 800*600, it would fill the screen.
+What it actually means is that my base form size in design view is such that if I did use 800*600, it would fill the screen.

 By experiment, I found that size should be 20.5cm*12.5cm approximately